Horbenkodev/hugo-blog/content/posts/sports-apps-turn-your-phone-into-a-personal-coach/index.md

 publishDate: 2017-04-04T00:00:00.000Z
 image: sports_apps.jpg
 og_image: sports_apps.jpg
-description: "We live in the decade of applications.
-Take a look around: apps are everywhere!
-You have your weather widget, your email client, your messenger, photo app, etc. There are apps for musicians, artists, directors, comic book or movie fans and, of course, apps for sports lovers.
-Actually, sports apps is one of the fastest growing app categories.
-Let's figure out why they have become so popular recently."
+description: We live in the decade of applications, with apps everywhere.
+Sports apps, in particular, are one of the fastest-growing categories, and it's worth exploring.
 promote:
   promote: false
 top: false